 Texas Rule 106 Explained: A Practical Guide to Substitute Service in Texas

-Texas Rule 106 Explained: When a defendant avoids service, refuses to answer the door, or cannot be personally served despite multiple attempts, Texas Rule 106 may provide a solution.
+Texas Rule 106 Explained: When a defendant evades service, refuses to answer the door, or cannot be personally served after several attempts, Texas Rule 106 provides a possible remedy.

-When a defendant avoids service, refuses to answer the door, or cannot be personally served despite multiple attempts, Texas Rule 106 may provide a solution.
+If a defendant avoids service, refuses to answer the door, or cannot be personally served after multiple attempts, Texas Rule 106 may provide a solution.

-Texas Rule 106 is one of the most important provisions of the Texas Rules of Civil Procedure because it allows courts to authorize alternative methods of service when traditional service attempts have been unsuccessful.
+Texas Rule 106 is a key provision of the Texas Rules of Civil Procedure, allowing courts to authorize alternative service methods when traditional attempts have failed.

-For attorneys, paralegals, collection agencies, businesses, and legal support staff, understanding Rule 106 can help prevent delays, reduce litigation costs, and keep cases moving forward.
+Understanding Rule 106 helps attorneys, paralegals, collection agencies, businesses, and legal support staff prevent delays, reduce litigation costs, and maintain case progress.

-In this guide, we explain how Texas Rule 106 works, when substitute service may be authorized, what evidence courts typically require, and how professional process servers help establish the due diligence needed for alternative service.
+This guide explains how Texas Rule 106 operates, when substitute service may be authorized, the evidence courts usually require, and how professional process servers help demonstrate due diligence.

 What Is Texas Rule 106?